 - Open the Settings app on your iPad.

 - Tap on General → Tap on Software Update.
 And then download and install the latest iOS version.

-Just in case, even the software update fails to resolve the problem, try restoring your device via iTunes.
-As always make sure to back up your device before going for the restore process.
+Even if the software update fails to resolve the problem, try restoring your device via iTunes.
+As always, make sure to back up your device before going for the restore process.

 If All Else Fails…

 If, unfortunately, none of the above-mentioned solutions have resolved this issue, contact Apple for help.
 I hope you didn’t have to come this far!
 In most cases, either the force restart or software update gets the job done.
 Hopefully, they click for you as well.